 The first reason to buy the existing business is probably the most important.
 Namely, financial institutions are much more likely to lend you money in order to purchase the company than to give you a green light for initiating a brand new project.

-Jake Gardner, an essay writer, explains that it’s just a matter of professional risk: "No one enjoys losing money, especially banks and other financial providers.
+Jake Gardner, a writer at a-writer.com, explains that it’s just a matter of professional risk: "No one enjoys losing money, especially banks and other financial providers.
 This is exactly why they tend to support already-established organizations rather than new and unknown business ideas."

 Looking at things from their perspective, you will quickly realize that the odds of paying back the loan are much higher if you take over a company that is already alive and kicking.